 Once your seedlings have had time to harden off and seem ready for full-time outdoor living, it’s time to plant seedlings in their new home: your backyard vegetable garden.

 When a seedling is placed into the soil, the root ball acts as a protective barrier between the soil and the delicate roots of the seedling.
 This root ball helps reduce transplant shock and ensures that the new seedling can quickly start adapting to its environment.
+You can use a root stimulator called Organic REV during this process.
+For more information, check this out.

 Be sure to find a spot where seedlings will receive enough light according to their individual needs and water regularly as they become established in their new environment.